 We talked about their winter home in Florida and their summer home in Kansas City.
 We talked about his long career in the military and her long career in the home.
 We talked about their three children and their seven grandchildren, but most especially about the 25 year-old granddaughter whose wedding had just brought them and posterity together.
 And when they found out that I was a marriage mentor/educator, this experienced Mr. & Mrs. asked if they could share the same advice with my students as they had with their bride.

-I shoved my tray and shed my belt so I could turn to face them.
+I pushed my tray and shed my belt so I could turn to face them.

 Mrs. smiled and bobbed her head in a motherly way.